elmezianech/Kaggle-Competition-NLP-disasterTweets/README.md

 Employed a robust Support Vector Machine (SVM) model for classification.
 Fine-tuned hyperparameters using GridSearchCV, optimizing the SVM configuration.

-Achievements:

-🏆 Attained an impressive F1 score of 0.79926 on the public leaderboard.
-🌟 Demonstrated the efficacy of SVM in accurately identifying disaster-related tweets.

 Next Steps: